Embedding loose spanning trees in 3-uniform hypergraphs: Introduction

 \section{Introduction}

 Given a graph, finding conditions that guarantee the existence of various spanning subgraphs is a widely studied area of extremal combinatorics.
 A prime example of a condition of this type was famously given by Dirac in 1952, who showed that every $n$-vertex graph with minimum degree at least $n/2$ contains a Hamilton cycle.
 Another classical result in the same spirit, by Koml\'os, S\'ark\"ozy and Szemer\'edi \cite{kss1995}, states that for large $n$, any $n$-vertex graph with minimum degree $(1/2+\gamma)n$ contains every spanning tree of bounded degree.
-Since a Hamilton path is a tree of bounded degree, the constant $1/2$ is best possible by any construction showing that Dirac's theorem is best possible.
+The constant $1/2$ is best possible as can be seen by considering a graph that consists of two cliques on $n/2$ vertices each.
 This result was later generalised in multiple directions: the same set of authors showed that the same holds for spanning trees of maximum degree $c n/\log n$ for a small constant $c$ \cite{kss2001}, and Csaba, Levitt, Nagy-Gy\"orgy, and Szemer\'edi \cite{csaba2010} showed that the minimum degree condition can be relaxed to $n/2+C\log n$ for a large constant $C$.
 This question has also been studied in the directed setting \cite{mycroft_naia_1,mycroft_naia_2,kathapurkar22}.